 Construction on the Hyatt Regency Hotel had begun in 1978.
 It was located in the Crown Center commercial complex, which was then revitalizing a run-down part of the city near Union Station.
 With its revolving restaurant, a large atrium, an exhibit hall, conference facilities, and more than 700 guest rooms, the hotel contributed to the ritzy environment of Crown Center.
 At 40 stories tall, the Hyatt Regency would be the tallest building in the state of Missouri until 1986.
 After it opened in July, 1980, its regularly-held tea dances attracted thousands of visitors to the area.

 After just one year, however, the tragic walkway collapse marred Kansas City's new attraction.
-As thousands in the atrium swing-danced to the song, "Satin Doll," on July 17, 1981, the forth-floor walkway, along with the second-floor walkway that was suspended from it, collapsed without warning.
+As thousands in the atrium swing-danced to the song, "Satin Doll," on July 17, 1981, the fourth-floor walkway, along with the second-floor walkway that was suspended from it, collapsed without warning.
 Survivors later reported a brief period of awed silence following the collapse.
 Screams and general panic then spread as the dancers took in what had just happened.
 First responders worked throughout the night to recover the hundreds of victims who were trapped under the wreckage of the walkways.

 A subsequent investigation uncovered serious design flaws that resulted from miscommunication between the engineering firm, Jack D. Gillum and Associates, and the Havens Steel construction company.
 The original design had called for sets of support rods to suspend the fourth and second floor walkways from the ceiling.
 Instead, the designs were changed so that a second set of rods hung the second floor walkway from the fourth floor walkway.
 This arrangement made the upper walkway support its own weight as well as the weight from the walkway below instead of suspending all of the weight directly from the stronger ceiling supports.